shoaib221/shoaib221/README.md

 <p  align="center" >
   I am passionate about building cool software and solving algorithmic problems with efficiency.
 I am good at producing well-structured and reusable code with experience in web development & competitive programming.
+I have made web apps for tour guide, job search, scholarship search and providing caregiving.
+I have solved 2000+ programming problems and taken part in a number of online contests.
 </p>

 <h3 align="center">My Skills</h3>